jsxrodman/xtrail/README.md

 # xTrail app

-This app was wrotten using Dart + Flutter
+This app was written using Dart + Flutter